wanghaisheng/flybirds-gpt/claude-prompt.md

    - Potential issues to look out for
    - Any additional relevant details

-4. After listing all steps, include a section on potential edge cases or additional tests that could be performed to ensure comprehensive testing of the login functionality.
+4. Consider various scenarios and edge cases related to the {{FUNCTION_NAME}} functionality, such as:
+   - Different user roles or permissions
+   - Various input types or formats
+   - Error handling and validation
+   - Performance under different conditions

+5. Include any necessary setup or preconditions for testing the {{FUNCTION_NAME}} functionality.

+6. Suggest tools or methods that could be used to automate parts of this test plan.

-5. Present your test plan in a clear, numbered format.
-Use subheadings for each main step and bullet points for details within each step.
+Present your test plan in a clear, structured format.
+Use numbered steps for the main test flow and bullet points for details within each step.
+Enclose your entire test plan within <test_plan> tags.

-6. Conclude with a brief summary of the importance of thoroughly testing each aspect of the login functionality.

-Remember to focus solely on testing the login functionality.
-Do not include tests for other features or parts of the website/app unless they directly relate to the login process.

-Provide your detailed test plan within <test_plan> tags.
+Begin your response with "Here is a detailed test plan for the {{FUNCTION_NAME}} functionality of {{WEBSITE_OR_APP}}:" and then provide the test plan.